KeninRamirez/NFL-23-24-Stats/README.md

 ### Guiding Questions

-1. What topic am I exploring?
-2. What is the problem I am trying to solve?
+1. What is the problem I am trying to solve?
-3. What metrics will I use to measure my data to achieve my objective?
+2. What metrics will I use to achieve my objective?
-4. Who are/is the stakeholders/audience?
-5. How can my insights help make decisions?
+3. How can my insights help make decisions?

 # Prepare
 ### Data Source